-(ii) Viral pneumonia syndrome
+(ii) Pneumonia syndrome

-In general, viral pneumonia should be suspected when a patient presents with:
+In general, pneumonia should be suspected when a patient presents with:

-- a) typical symptoms (e.g. influenza-like illness with fever and muscle pain, or respiratory illness with cough and shortness of breath); and - b) compatible chest imaging (consolidation or ground-glass shadowing on X-ray or CT); and - c) alternative causes have been considered unlikely or excluded (e.g. heart failure, bacterial pneumonia).
+- a) typical symptoms of a new respiratory tract infection (e.g. influenza-like illness with fever and muscle pain, or respiratory illness with cough and shortness of breath); and - b) objective evidence of acute lung disease (e.g. consolidation or ground-glass shadowing on X-ray or CT, hypoxia, or compatible clinical examination); and - c) alternative causes have been considered unlikely or excluded (e.g. heart failure).

-However, the diagnosis remains a clinical one based on the opinion of the managing doctor.
+However, the diagnosis remains a clinical one based on the opinion of the managing doctor (the above criteria are just a guide).